 Kennedy’s Angel Gowns sews infant burial gowns and garments made from donated wedding gowns.
 An “angel gown”, suit, or micro-wrap is provided at no cost to a family suffering the loss of their infant before, during, or shortly after birth.

 Co-founder, Executive Director

-Demitri resides in Virginia and works full time to serve his community as a Captain in the Fire Department.
-He continues to honor his daughter’s legacy by working to help other bereaved families through Kennedy’s Angel Gowns.
-He and his wife Heather have two children Demitri often referred to as “little Demitri” and their rainbow baby Ryleigh.
+Demitri supports with shipping and managing inventory.
+His contagious smile lights up a room and he continues to honor his daughter’s legacy by working however he can to help other bereaved families.
+He and his wife Heather have two children; Demitri often referred to as “little Demitri” and their rainbow baby Ryleigh.
 Demitri works full time as a battalion chief at Suffolk Fire & Rescue.

 Open Volunteer Positions (Board)

 We are a small, volunteer-driven board in need of volunteers for key roles.
 If you have the heart to serve and possess experience with non-profits, we would love to hear from you.